-In some cases, alcohol abuse is followed by drastic reductions in food intake to compensate for the calories consumed through drinking (
+For some, alcohol abuse might also be followed by drastic reductions in food intake to compensate for the calories consumed through drinking (

-What’s more, reduced food intake produced by the prolonged abuse of these substances can cause malnutrition and trigger other health problems.
+Long-term substance abuse combined with reduced food intake can cause malnutrition and trigger other health problems.

 Summary Anorexia can lead to the abuse of alcohol and certain drugs to help decrease food intake or calm anxiety and fear towards food.

 Excessive weight loss is a main sign of anorexia.
 It’s also one of the most concerning.